nwtime/ntpwww/content/en/archives/4.2.8-series/ntpq.md

 #### Description

 The <code>ntpq</code> utility program is used to monitor NTP daemon <code>ntpd</code> operations and determine performance.
-It uses the standard NTP mode 6 control message formats defined in Appendix B of the NTPv3 specification RFC1305.
+It uses the standard NTP mode 6 control message formats defined in [Appendix B of the NTPv3 specification RFC 1305](/reflib/rfc/rfc1305/rfc1305c.pdf).
 The same formats are used in NTPv4, although some of the variable names have changed and new ones added.
 The description on this page is for the NTPv4 variables.

 The program can be run either in interactive mode or controlled using command line arguments.
 Requests to read and write arbitrary variables can be assembled, with raw and pretty-printed output options being available.
 The <code>ntpq</code> can also obtain and print a list of peers in a common format by sending multiple queries to the server.